jazzypants1989/jessquery/README.md

 ### promisify

+- **promisify(fn: (...args: any[]) => void, meta?: any): () => Promise<any>**

-Wraps a function in a promise, allowing easy integration into DomProxy chains..
+  - Wraps a function in a promise, allowing easy integration into DomProxy chains..
 This is particularly useful for things like setTimeout, setInterval, and any older APIs that use callbacks.

-This works just like building a normal promise: call the resolve function when the function is successful, and call the reject function when it fails.
+  - It accepts a function that works just like building a normal promise: call the resolve function when the function is successful, and call the reject function when it fails.
 The value that you pass will get passed to whatever method you use to consume the promise.

-If the function does not call either resolve or reject within the specified timeout, the promise will resolve with no value while sending an error to the errorHandler.
-This is so that the entire chain does not get blocked by a single promise failing to resolve in time, but I could be talked into changing this behavior.
+  - If the function does not call either resolve or reject within the specified timeout, the promise will reject with an error.
 Every promise that rejects inside of a promisified function will get routed through the default errorHandler (which you can set with the [setErrorHandler](#seterrorhandler) function).
+You can set the amount of time to wait before rejecting the promise with the timeout property on the meta object.
+If you don't provide a timeout, it will default to 5000ms.

-The easiest way to use the function that you get from this method is call it to provide values to one of the `DomProxy` methods like text() or html(), but you can also use the [DomProxy.do](#domproxydo) / [DomProxyCollection.do](#domproxycollectiondo) method to execute the function and use the result on the element / elements represented by them.
+  - The easiest way to use the function that you get from this method is call it to provide values to one of the `DomProxy` methods like text() or html(), but you can also use the [DomProxy.do](#domproxydo) / [DomProxyCollection.do](#domproxycollectiondo) method to execute the function and use the result on the element / elements represented by them.

+  - You can include a meta object with any additional information you would like to pass to the error handler.
+This is useful as the function name will be anonymous for every promisified function, so you can use this to differentiate between them.

 - **fn: (...args: any[]) => void**

   - The function to promisify

+- **meta**: _optional_

-- **timeout?: number**
+- **meta.timeout?: number**

   - The number of milliseconds to wait before automatically rejecting the promise.
 If this is not provided, it will be set to 5000ms.